AesthicEthics/linux-from-scratch/README.md

 The motivation behind the project was to gain a deailted understanding of the fundaemntal components that make up a linux system and how they work together

 ## Architecture
-System toolchain was cross-compiled using ubuntu 22.04 as a host on an x86_64 machine.
+System toolchain was cross-c The Linux kernel needs to expose an Application Programming Interface (API) for the system's C library (Glibc in LFS) to use.
+This is done by way of sanitizing various C header files that are shipped in the Linux kernel source tarball. ompiled using ubuntu 22.04 as a host on an x86_64 machine.
 The parition for the LFS system was mounted on USB and all the core packages were cross-compiled from the host system to suit the target architecture.

 - Filesystem: ext4